TURKISH LAW KNOWLEDGE HUB

 Non-compete and non-solicitation clauses are common post-closing covenants made by sellers and founders.
 Both types of clauses will normally be upheld by Turkish courts so long as they are of a reasonable geographical, sectoral and temporal scope.

-Please see our overviews of private M&A transactions, public M&A transactions and private equity transactions in Turkey.
+Please see our overviews of private M&A transactions, public M&A transactions, private equity transactions and venture capital transactions Turkey.

 Intellectual Property Rights